Social media can be a helluva time-consuming distraction...fortunately, it can also be awesome for finding and connecting to artists you've never met.

 Daz: For our readers who aren't familiar with you, could you give us a quick rundown of your professional background?

 I am currently an Animator for a new-ish show on Adult Swim called “Dream Corp LLC”, which is a cross between live action and animation that I definitely recommend checking out.
-Season one is online.
+Season two just finished airing on Adult Swim!

-What mediums you like to work with outside of work?
+What mediums do you like to work with outside of work?

 Outside of work I am constantly sketching and plein air painting.
 I go out at least two days a week for a few hours to different locations.
 I like to use watercolour and/or gouache during these outings.